 In general, there are three different temperature ranges for vaping, depending on the type of experience you want to have.
 Staying in the 310-330°F results in a very mild experience where you can generally stay highly functional.
 For a medium-range experience, where you are slightly sedated, stay in the 330 to 370°F range, and for a highly sedative experience that will likely induce sleep, vape at 370°F to 430°F.

 Given studies that show smoking releases carcinogens that cause lung irritation and potentially cancer, it’s probably a much wiser decision to vape marijuana instead.

-So, with this scientifically researched list of vaping vs smoking weed, your journey of becoming a more informative cannabis consumer will be well underway.
+And with this scientifically-researched list of vaping vs smoking weed, your journey of becoming a more informative cannabis consumer will be well underway.